-The concentration of CH_4 was, after a strong increase during the 20^{th} century, relatively stable over the period 1998-2006.
+The concentration of CH_4 was, after a strong increase during the 20^{th} century, relatively stable over the period 1998-2006 (Dalsøren et al, 2016).
 The global average change was close to zero for this period, also at Zeppelin.
-Recently an increase in the CH_4 levels is evident from our observations both at Zeppelin and Birkenes as well as observations at other sites, and in the global mean (see e.g. section 2.2.1.1.2 in Hartmann et al, 2013).
+Recently (since 2005) an increase in the CH_4 levels is evident from our observations both at Zeppelin and Birkenes as well as observations at other sites, and in the global mean (see e.g. section 2.2.1.1.2 in Hartmann et al, 2013).

-Figure 11 depicts the daily mean observations of CH4 at Zeppelin since the start in 2001 in the upper panel and Birkenes since start in 2009 in the lower panel.

-As can be seen from the figures there has been an increase in the concentrations of CH_4 observed at both sites the last years, and in general the concentrations are much higher at Birkenes than at Zeppelin.
-The highest ever ambient background CH_4 concentration detected at Zeppelin was on the 20^{th} November 2016.
-The same day with the maximum level in CO_2 as well.
-The CH_4 concentration was 1996.1 ppb, and the transport pattern of that day shows strong influence from Russian industrial pollution from Kola Peninsula and western Siberia.
-Fugitive emission from Russian gas installations is a possible source of this CH_4 however, on this particular day, both CO and CO_2 levels were also very high, indicative of an industrial pollution episode as well.
+Figure 11 shows daily mean observations of CH_4 at Zeppelin since the start in 2001 (upper panel) and Birkenes since start in 2009 (lower panel).
+As can be seen from the figures there has been an increase in the concentrations of CH_4 at both sites the last years, and in general the concentrations are higher at Birkenes than at Zeppelin.
+The highest ambient CH_4 concentration ever detected at Zeppelin, 2016.3 ppb, was measured on the 5th December 2017, the same day as maximum CO_2 concentrations were recorded.
+The transport pattern this day indicates strong influence from Eastern Europe and Western Siberia.
+Fugitive emissions from Russian gas installations is normally a source of high CH_4 values.
+However, both CO and CO_2 levels were also very high this day, indicating an industrial pollution episode, and influence of Russian urban areas as well.